 Security Issues and Best Practices with Gravity Forms

 Hackers and spammers use web forms to find vulnerabilities in your WordPress website.
-Once they find a security vulnerability, they can use it to infect other websites on your server, create hidden pages, or send spam messages.
+Once they find a security vulnerability, they can use it to infect other websites on your server, break your site’s functionality, create hidden pages, or send spam messages.

 If you’re using Gravity Forms on your WordPress site, you need to make sure you’re installing it in a safe and secure way.
 The first step is to make sure you’ve locked down the security on your hosting server and WordPress website.
 For this, make sure you’re: